 Deep in the park’s backcountry, on the shores of Shoshone Lake, lies one of Yellowstone’s most spectacular geyser basins.
 There are no roads leading to this otherworldly area.
 You won’t find boardwalks or interpretive signs.
 In the hours you spend exploring, you’ll see dozens of geysers erupt, but chances are, you won’t see another soul besides your guide and other tour participants.

-“You can envision what it was like for the first humans to stumble upon this,” says Steve Koning of Geyser Kayak Tours.
+“You can envision what it was like for the first humans to stumble upon this,” said Steve Koning founder of Geyser Kayak Tours.

 This geyser basin is only accessible by human power.
 To get there, you can either hike 17 miles, or you can join Geyser Kayak Tours on the paddle trip of a lifetime.